-The term "weight-of-evidence review" is used in this report to denote a systematic review process by a multidisciplinary, scientific panel involving experimental and epidemiologic research to arrive at conclusions about possible health risks.
+&lt;sup>10 The term "weight-of-evidence review" is used in this report to denote a systematic review process by a multidisciplinary, scientific panel involving experimental and epidemiologic research to arrive at conclusions about possible health risks.
 The WHO EHC on EMF does not specifically describe their report as a weight-of-evidence review.
 Rather, they describe conducting a health risk assessment.
 A health risk assessment differs from a weight-of-evidence review in that it also incorporates an exposure and exposure-response assessment.

 Summary categories are assigned by considering the conclusions of each body of evidence (epidemiologic, in vivo, and in vitro) together (Figure 3).
 In vitro research is not described in Figure 3 because it provides ancillary information and, therefore, is used to a lesser degree in evaluating carcinogenicity and is classified simply as strong, moderate, or weak.
-Categories include (from highest to lowest risk): carcinogenic to humans, probably carcinogenic to humans, possibly carcinogenic to humans, unclassifiable, and probably not carcinogenic to humans.
-These categories are intentionally meant to err on the side of caution, giving more weight to the possibility that the exposure is truly carcinogenic and less weight to the possibility that the exposure is not carcinogenic.
-The category "possibly carcinogenic to humans" denotes exposures for which there is limited evidence of carcinogenicity in epidemiology studies and less than sufficient evidence of carcinogenicity in studies of experimental animals.
+Categories include (from highest to lowest risk): carcinogenic to humans, probably carcinogenic to humans, unclassifiable, and probably not carcinogenic to humans.
+These categories are intentionally meant to err on the side of caution, giving more weight to the possibility that the exposure is truly carcinogenic and less weight to the possibility that the exposure is truly carcinogenic and less weight to the possibility that the exposure is limited evidence of carcinogenic to humans" denotes exposures for which there is limited evidence of carcinogenicity in epidemiology studies and less than sufficient evidence of carcinogenicity in studies of experimental animals.

 Epidemiology Studies Animal Studies

 Sufficient evidence Limited evidence Inadequate evidence Evidence suggesting lack of carcinogenicity Sufficient evidence Limited evidence Inadequate evidence Evidence suggesting lack of carcinogenicity

-Known Carcinogen ~
+Known Carcinogen V

 Probable Carcinogen ~ V

-Possible Carcinogen V V V
+Possible Carcinogen 1 ~ ~

 Not Classifiable V V V

-Probably not a Carcinogen ~ ~
+Probably not a Carcinogen V V